Drew Gilbert: Houston Astros

 The Houston Astros selected Gilbert in the first round, with the 28th overall selection, in the 2022 Major League Baseball draft.
 He signed with the team for $2.5 million.

-Gilbert made his professional debut with the Florida Complex League Astros, homering in his first at-bat.
-After four games, he was promoted to the Fayetteville Woodpeckers.
+Gilbert made his professional debut with the Rookie-level Florida Complex League Astros, homering in his first at-bat.
+After four games, he was promoted to the Single-A Fayetteville Woodpeckers.
 His season ended in August after he dislocated his right elbow after a collision in the outfield.
 Over ten games for the season, he hit .313 with two home runs.
-To open the 2023 season, he was assigned to the Asheville Tourists.
-In early May, he was promoted to the Corpus Christi Hooks.
+To open the 2023 season, he was assigned to the High-A Asheville Tourists.
+In early May, he was promoted to the Double-A Corpus Christi Hooks.
 He was selected to represent the Astros at the 2023 All-Star Futures Game.

 New York Mets

 On August 1, 2023, Gilbert and Ryan Clifford were traded to the New York Mets in exchange for Justin Verlander.
 He was subsequently assigned to the Double-A Binghamton Rumble Ponies.
 Over 116 total appearances for the 2023 season, Gilbert slashed .289/.381/.487 with 18 home runs and 59 RBI.

 Gilbert began the 2024 season with the Triple-A Syracuse Mets.
-He missed time during the season due to a hamstring injury, and spent time rehabbing with the rookie-level Florida Complex League Mets and Single-A St. Lucie Mets.
+He missed time during the season due to a hamstring injury, and spent time rehabbing with the Rookie-level Florida Complex League Mets and Single-A St. Lucie Mets.
 Over 62 games for the season, Gilbert hit .205 with ten home runs and 33 RBI.
 Gilbert began the 2025 season on the injured list with lingering hamstring issues, but was activated in mid-April, rehabbed with St. Lucie, and was then assigned to Syracuse.

 San Francisco Giants

 On July 30, 2025, the Mets traded Gilbert, José Buttó, and Blade Tidwell to the San Francisco Giants in exchange for pitcher Tyler Rogers.
 In five appearances for the Triple-A Sacramento River Cats, he went 7-for-14 (.500) with two RBI, two stolen bases, and six walks.

 On August 8, 2025, the Giants selected Gilbert's contract and promoted him to the major leagues for the first time.
 He made his MLB debut that night at Oracle Park as the Giants' starting right fielder, going 0-for-4.
+Gilbert recorded his first MLB hit on August 11, a single off Yu Darvish of the San Diego Padres.
 On August 17, Gilbert hit his first MLB home run off of Mason Englert in a 7–1 victory against the Tampa Bay Rays.
+Gilbert played in 39 games for the Giants during his rookie campaign and hit .190 with three home runs and 13 RBI.

+Gilbert was optioned to Triple-A Sacramento to begin the 2026 season.
+Gilbert was recalled by the Giants on April 15.